-The idea of a fresh take on Georg Buchner’s “Woyzeck,” moving the story to the mean streets of New York post-9/11, is an intriguing one.
-But Brett C. Leonard, the author of the Labyrinth Theater Co.’s “Guinea Pig Solo,” doesn’t make much of a case for his experiment.
-Even John Ortiz' intense perf quickly palls in the context of the production.
+On paper, the idea of a fresh take on Georg Buchner’s “Woyzeck,” moving the story to the mean streets of New York post-9/11, is an intriguing one.
+But Brett C. Leonard, the author of the Labyrinth Theater Co.’s “Guinea Pig Solo,” doesn’t make much of a case for his theatrical experiment.
+There’s no questioning the commitment of John Ortiz, the febrile young actor who stars as a disturbed Iraq war vet struggling to stay afloat, but even his intense performance quickly palls in the context of this ponderous, ineffective production.

 Although it is not credited as an adaptation, Leonard’s play follows closely the essential outlines of Buchner’s influential early 19th century work, which pointed the way toward German expressionism and absurdist writers of more than a century later.
 (Today, Alban Berg’s atonal operatic version is staged far more frequently than the original play.)
 Jose Solo (Ortiz), like Woyzeck, is a soldier (well, an ex-soldier) who moonlights as a barber, is exploited for scientific research by a doctor, ridiculed by a superior (here a cop) and driven by jealousy to murder his wife.
 Leonard’s play is, like Buchner’s, composed of brief, fragmentary scenes — a reflection of the character’s increasingly disordered mind.